 Existing emergency generators.
-An existing RICE emergency generators (i.e., ordered or reconstructed before June 12, 2006) at an area source is exempt from this NESHAP, as long as it does not operate or is not contractually obligated to be available for more than 15 hours per calendar year for emergency demand response and it satisfies the other operational restrictions that define an emergency generator, including:
+An existing RICE emergency generators (i.e., ordered or reconstructed before June 12, 2006) at an area source is exempt from this NESHAP, as long as it does not operate or is not contractually obligated to be available for emergency demand response and it satisfies the other operational restrictions that define an emergency generator, including:

 New or reconstructed emergency generators.
 New or reconstructed RICE emergency generators at an area source meets the requirements of this NESHAP by complying with either NSPS Subpart IIII for CI-ICE or NSPS Subpart JJJJ for SI-ICE.
 (See NSPS for Stationary Compression Ignition ICE—40 CFR 60, Subpart IIII or NSPS for Stationary Spark Ignition ICE—40 CFR 60, Subpart JJJJ above.)

 A new emergency generator is an emergency generator that is not considered existing or reconstructed.
 A RICE generator is considered reconstructed if the fixed capital cost of new components exceeds 50 percent of the fixed capital cost of a new RICE.